CALL FOR A CONSULTATION (415) 909-3945

 A Consultation will help you get answers.
 Learn more about how we can help by calling (415) 909-3945.
 You can also message us about your case here.
 You owe us nothing until we win your case.

-Wrongful Termination Attorneys in Northern California
+Wrongful Termination Attorneys in San Francisco

 Were you wrongfully terminated by your employer?
 If you were recently fired from your job, you may be entitled to monetary damages for lost wages and emotional distress as a result of wrongful termination.
 If your employer’s behavior was egregious enough at a high level, you may also be entitled to punitive damages.